-The Commonwealth has covenanted that it will make no investment or other use of the proceeds of the Bonds which would cause the Bonds to be "arbitrage bonds" under Section 148 of the Internal Revenue Code of 1986, as amended, and the rules and regulations thereunder (the "Code"), and that it will comply with the requirements of said Section throughout the term of the Bonds.
-The Commonwealth has further covenanted that it will comply with the requirements of the Bonds in order that interest on the Bonds not be included in gross income for federal income tax purposes.
-Also, the Commonwealth has filed or caused to be filed with the Internal Revenue Service a report of the issuance of the Bonds as required by Section 149(e) of the Code as a condition of the exclusion from gross income of the interest on the Bonds for federal income tax purposes.
+The Commonwealth has covenanted that it will make no investment or other use of the proceeds of the Notes which would cause the Notes to be "arbitrage bonds" under Section 148 of the Internal Revenue Code of 1986 and the rules and regulations thereunder (the "Code"), and that it shall comply with the requirements of said Section throughout the term of the Notes.
+The Commonwealth has further covenanted that it shall comply with the requirements of the Code that must be met after the issuance of the Notes in order that interest on the Notes not be included in gross income for federal income tax purposes.
+Also, the Commonwealth has agreed to file with the Internal Revenue Service a report of the issuance of the Notes as required by Section 149(e) of the Code as a condition of the exclusion from gross income of the interest on the Notes for federal income tax purposes.